Make sorting your super a new year’s resolution for 2022

 Members with less than $6,000 in their account or under 25 no longer receive automatic insurance when they first join.
 If you fall into either of these categories, you may wish to consider insurance cover depending on your situation.

 Insurance through Media Super is an easy and cost-effective way to protect you and your family.
 Group buying power means it can be cheaper than purchasing cover outside super.
-See your available insurance options at the Choosing an insurance option page.
+See your available insurance options on the insurance page.

 Premiums are deducted from your super, and while insurance is an important part of your financial wellbeing, premiums can eat away at your savings over time.
 You should check your account to see if your level of cover is right for you.
 Insurance is flexible and you can change your cover at any time.

 If you have questions about your insurance cover, our team can help.
-Call the Helpline on 1800 640 886 to get started.
+Call us on 1800 640 886 to get started.
 You can also read our guide on how to choose the right level of insurance cover through your super.

 Stay on top of merger updates